-The Greek island of Corfu is full of breathtaking views, enchanting towns, museums and exciting activities.
+The Greek island of Corfu is full of breathtaking views, enchanting towns, museums, and exciting activities.

-Foodies will go wild for the island’s classic combination of beef cooked in a local white wine sauce with garlic and fresh parsley!
+Foodies will go wild for the island’s classic combination of beef cooked in a local, white wine sauce with garlic and fresh parsley!

 While on Corfu, don’t miss out on a unique opportunity to visit Palea Perithia, the Venetian-era village hidden in the north slope of island’s Mount Pandokrator to be transported back in time.

-The village, which was abandoned after the 1960’s, has undergone many restoration projects since then — including the restoration of the 14th-century church of Agios Iakovos O Persis which you see as you approach the village.
+The village, which was abandoned after the 1960’s, has undergone many restoration projects since then, including the restoration of the 14th-century church of Agios Iakovos O Persis which you see as you approach the village.

 Santorini: Iconic Greek Island Destination

-The island has everything from vineyards to tours on the volcano caldera — not to mention the volcanic sand beaches!
+The island has everything from vineyards to tours on the volcano caldera—not to mention the volcanic sand beaches!

 Want to get to see the island from a different perspective?
-Why not rent a scooter while there — if you feel confident in your scooter-operating skills, that is, since the roads are steep and narrow.
+Why not rent a scooter while there—if you feel confident in your scooter-operating skills, that is, since the roads are steep and narrow.

-You will probably want to check out the commonly visited tourists attractions such as the beaches of Kamari and Persia, and for a treat, check out experiencing the true culture and uniqueness of the island by staying in places such as Fira, Imerovigli or Oia.
+You will probably want to check out the commonly visited tourist attractions such as the beaches of Kamari and Persia, and for a treat, check out experiencing the true culture and uniqueness of the island by staying in places such as Fira, Imerovigli or Oia.

 These towns, which are built into the cliffs of the island, are treasures in and of themselves and are full of little cafes, shops and places of interest.
 Exploring this island by bike or scooter is amazing and the possibilities are limitless!